 Lord Norwich said, “If you knew Randolph well, you loved him.”
 Few, says Ireland, saw that side of him.
 He “staggered around London, littering his path with gratuitous insults….He ruined parties, gate-crashed private dinners, immolated friendships that had lasted for decades….Randolph lived in a cheerful kind of chaos, a function of the self-sabotaging streak in him that had been nurtured by alcohol.”

-Despite his many handicaps, Randolph became a notable journalist.
+Despite his many handicaps, Randolph was a notable journalist.
 He covered three wars, wrote 15 books, hundreds of articles, edited seven volumes of his father’s speeches.
 In 1959, he published his seminal Lord Derby: King of Lancashire.
 His enthralled father gave him what he’d long wanted: the writing of his biography.
 It was his chance at redemption, “to create a lasting record of his love and devotion to the man he had loved more than any other person he had ever known.
 In the process of telling the story of his father’s life, he belatedly gave meaning to his own.”

-In 1996 I thought His Father’s Son, by Randolph’s son, the best book about him.
+In 1996 I thought His Father’s Son, by Randolph’s son Winston, the best book about him.
 I still do, but Churchill & Son deserves to stand with it as the testimony of Josh Ireland, a perceptive outsider.
 “Randolph Hope and Glory,” as detractors referred to him in the 1930s, emerges as a dynamic speaker, a brilliant journalist, a gallant soldier, a skilled biographer, a frustrated son—and an honest man: as honest about himself, as he was of others.
 Not so bad an epitaph, after all.

 In 1996 his son wrote: “We buried him in Bladon churchyard, beside his grandfather, and his father, whom he loved and revered so deeply.
 To this day the memory of him lingers on in the hearts of his friends.”
 I think Randolph would settle for that.